Dr. June McCarroll Monument

 The stretch of road where McCarroll had her truck encounter was later incorporated into Highway 99 and today is part of Indio Boulevard, and today a memorial plaque to McCarroll is located at the intersection of Indio Boulevard and Fargo Street.
 The state also later designated the stretch of Interstate 10 near Indio as The Doctor June McCarroll Memorial Freeway.

 However, there is a competing claim for the first to have the highway lines idea.
 Edward N. Hines from the Wayne County, Michigan road commission, claims to have come up with painted road lines six years earlier.
-In addition, accounts say that two other men painted highway lines in 1917 in other parts of the country: A white line along “Dead Man’s Curve” in Marquette County, Michigan by Kenneth Ingalls Sawyer, and a yellow line down the center of the Columbia River Highway in Oregon by Deputy Sheriff Peter Rexford.
+In addition, accounts say that two other men painted highway lines in 1917 in other parts of the country: Kenneth Ingalls Sawyer painted a white line along “Dead Man’s Curve” in Marquette County, Michigan, and Deputy Sheriff Peter Rexford painted a yellow line down the center of the Columbia River Highway in Oregon.

 In any case, “Doc June’s” concern for the well-being of others didn’t start or end with road safety.
 As a practicing physician — quite rare for a woman at the time — the frontierswoman was one of the first female doctors in the Imperial and Coachella Valleys and the only physician caring for tens of thousands of Cahuilla natives on the valleys’ Indian reservations.